danielspaniol/lfs-installer/README.md

     ./03-build-temp-system

 Afterwards the temp-system is set up correctly.
-You should then run the cleanup as `root`.
+You should then run the cleanup as `root` and prepare the system to `chroot` into it.
+This also installs the helper tools for a user-based package-management.

     su
     ./04-cleanup-temp-system
+    ./10-prepare-lfs-system